tloehr/rlgagent/README.md

 Commands are MQTT messages received from the commander module.
 The details are sent in the payload part as JSON Objects.

 #### Signals
-Signals are LED blinking schemes, siren sounds and buzzer notifications.
+Signals are "on/off" schemes for specified pins of the Raspberry Pi.
+We use a PCB hat, to connect 12V LED Stripes, relay driven 12V sirens and a 12 V buzzers to send out notifications.

 Signal schemes are lists of **on** and **off** times (in milliseconds) for the specific raspi pin.
 Every list is preceded by the number of repeats.
-If a scheme should go on forever (until changed), the repeat number can be replaced by the infinity sign ∞.
+If a scheme should go on forever (until changed), the repeat_count can be replaced by the infinity sign ∞ (in fact, there is no infinity, it is Long.MAX_VALUE, but for our purpose this would take forever).
+A repeat_count of 0, turns off the signal.
+Like so: "0:" or the word "off" (which is also understood).

+The syntax of the scheme is: `<repeat_count>:[on|off],<period_in_ms>;[on|off],<period_in_ms>`

+The agent abstracts devices from their GPIO counterparts on the Raspi.
+The DEVICE-to-GPIO assignment is stored in the config.txt and can be changed, if You use a different connection approach as to use our PCB.

 The following devices are recognized:
 - buzzer